 For constraint streams and Drools score calculation, OptaPlanner needs to extract the problem fact instances from the solution instance.
 It gets those collection(s) by calling every method (or field) that is annotated with @ProblemFactCollectionProperty.
-All objects returned by those methods are available to use by the constraint streams or Drools rules.
+All objects returned by those methods will be inserted into the ConstrainStreams or Drools session, so the constraint steams or score rules can access them.
 For example in NQueens all Column and Row instances are problem facts.